MaterializeInc/materialize/doc/developer/design/20231002_cluster_vision.md

 This means deprecating manual cluster replica management. \
 We believe this is easier to use and manage.

-The primary work item for this is **graceful rehydration**.
+The primary work item for this is **graceful reconfiguration**.
 At the moment, a change in size causes downtime until the new replicas are hydrated.
 As such, customers still want the flexibility to create their own replicas for graceful resizing.
 We can avoid this by leaving a subset of the original replicas around until the new replicas are hydrated. \
 This requires us to 1) detect when hydration is complete and 2) trigger database object changes based on this event (without/based on an earlier DDL statement).

 Another consideration is internal use-cases, such as unbilled replicas.
 We may want to keep around an imperitive API for internal (support) use only.